How to change the sender's email address in Gmail when sending mail merge so that the messages are sent from the email account of another user.

-You have two email addresses - firstname.lastname@example.org and email@example.com - the former is your personal email address (on Gmail or Google Inbox) while the latter is your work (corporate) email address (on GSuite or Google Apps).
-You are logged into, say, your work email account but would like to send Mail Merge emails from your personal email account.
+firstname.lastname@example.org - the former is your personal email address while the latter is your work (corporate) email address.
+You are logged into your personal Gmail account but would like the mail merge to go out from your work account.

-While you are in Gmail on the desktop, go to Settings, Accounts, choose “Send mail as” and click the link that says “Add another email address that you own.”
+gmail.com on your desktop computer, go to Settings, click the Accounts tab and, under the “Send mail as” section, click the link that says “Add another email address.”

 Are you getting an error while adding an alias in Gmail?

 You must send through gmail.com SMTP servers you can send as email@example.com.
 However, this functionality is not available for your account.
 Please contact your domain administrator.

 If you do not see an option to add aliases in your Gmail settings, it is likely because your Google Workspace (GSuite) domain administrator has disabled the option to send email from aliases in domain settings.

 To enable email sender aliases in Google Works, ask the admin to:

 - Sign into the Google Admin console

 - From the dashboard, go to Apps > GSuite > Gmail > End User Access.